1. Home

 We mention this because many people mistake going solar with going off-grid, but that's typically not the case.
 To be truly off-the-grid, you must generate 100% of your electricity without depending on the distribution system operated by the local utility company.
 As you'd imagine, that isn't easy to achieve because your home still needs electricity when the sun isn’t shining, so you typically need a large battery backup system to store extra electricity.

-What is Solar Anti-Islanding?
+What Is Solar Anti-Islanding?

 Solar anti-islanding is a safety feature built into grid connected solar power systems that can shut them off and disconnect them from the grid during a power outage.